OmarAlSaghier/datatech_lab_de_course_public/README.md

     Reading: "Hadoop: The Definitive Guide" by Tom White (Chapters 1-3)

-### Week 3: Modern Data Architectures: Data Lakes and Data Warehousing
+### Week 3: Data Lakes and Data Warehousing With Modern Data Architectures
 - Data Lakes Design and Implementation
     - Understanding data lakes and their benefits
     - Data lake design patterns and best practices